Until I get around to writing a condensed, more interesting story, here’s a chronology of mostly personal events:

 2008.
 Expanded my writing career to NBC, WSJ, CNN, and Fox.
 Also started commercial writing work and consulting.
 Discovered golf.
 Would play all day if I could.
 Also rediscovered camping and the great outdoors.

 2009.
 Went surfing for the first time.
 Survived the Great Recession.
 Took the family to Yellowstone.
 Batted .310 w/ 11 RBIs in 8 games.
 Canceled my cellular data plan and rediscovered nights, weekends, and an uninterrupted personal life in the process.
-Yay!
+Started a book.

 2011.
 Watched Jimmer become the best scorer in the world.
 Attended my first tulip festival.
 Saw the Alamo.
 Flew a kite for the first time since my childhood.
 Bought high-tops for the first time since my childhood.
-Buzzed three Vanilla Ice lines on my sideburn in honor of my childhood.
+Buzzed three sideburn haircut lines a la Vanilla Ice in honor of my childhood.
 Sent my first born to kindergarten.
 Made my first home movie.

 2012.
 Welcomed my first son into the world.
 Sold a website.
 4-wheeled Canyonlands.
 Ran my second marathon with my wife.
 Furnished my backyard with a zipline.
 Viewed a solar eclipse.
 Camped Little Grand Canyon.
 Fell in love with veggies and from-scratch cooking.
 Reunited with all my siblings for the first time in 10 years.
 Saw the Eiffel Tower.
 Ruined a transmission and bought another new car.
+Made a living like this.
+Found a life-long motivator for good health.
 Slipped one past the goalie.